splunk/public-o11y-docs/gdi/opentelemetry/components/batch-processor.rst

 To use metadata as batching criteria, add the ``include_metadata: true`` setting to your receivers's configuration, so that the batch processor can use the available metadata keys.

-.. caution:: Batching by metadata can increase memory consumption, as each metadata combination triggers the allocation of a new background task in the Collector.
+.. caution:: Batching by metadata might increase memory consumption, as each metadata combination triggers the allocation of a new background task in the Collector.
 The maximum number of distinct combinations is defined using the ``metadata_cardinality_limit`` setting, which defaults to ``1000``.

 Settings
 ======================